 So, what do other fabrics do that cotton does not?
 The short answer goes something along the lines of the following: “wick”.
 A more detailed answer for different fabrics is given below.

 Let’s start with the drawbacks.
-Wool is, generally speaking, a pricier option that can take a long time to dry out when wet.
-It also doesn’t wick quite as well as high-performing synthetic fabrics and can absorb up to 35% of its own weight in water.
+Wool hiking underwear and mid-layers are, generally speaking, a pricier option that can take a long time to dry out when wet.
+It also doesn’t wick moisture quite as well as high-performing synthetic fabrics and can absorb up to 35% of its own weight in water.

-The positives are that wool is a massive improvement on cotton.
-Not only does it continue to insulate when wet, it also offers a better warmth-to-weight ratio than most synthetic products, is highly breathable, and wicks reasonably well.
-Some wool-synthetic blends, such as those produced by Icebreaker, offer much better performance wicking-wise.
+The positives are that wool is a massive improvement over cotton.
+Not only does it continue to insulate when wet, but it also offers a better warmth-to-weight ratio than most synthetic products, is highly breathable, and wicks reasonably well.
+Some merino wool synthetic blends, such as those produced by Icebreaker, offer much better performance wicking-wise.

 The fibers in any wool garment’s outer layer comprise a microscopic coating called an ‘epicuticle’.
-This layer acts as both a repellent to water and wicks vaporized liquid (i.e. sweat) away from the body, into the material, and then out again as a result of spreading the liquid over a larger surface area, thus facilitating evaporation.
-Additionally, wool fibers provide insulation even when wet thanks to millions of tiny air pockets that form in the gaps (technically, ‘crimps’) between each fiber.
+This layer acts as both a repellent to water and wicks vaporized water molecules (i.e. sweat) away from the body, into the clothing material, and then out again as a result of spreading the liquid over a larger surface area, thus facilitating evaporation.
+Additionally, wool fibers provide insulation even when wet thanks to millions of tiny air pockets that form in the gaps between each fiber.

 Synthetic products made specifically for athletic exercise and the outdoors come in an array of forms and with varying specs.
 Their efficiency, however, is measured by one key feature that distinguishes them from everyday, non-technical garments.
 You guessed it…wicking capacity.

-Each of the above outperform cotton products by a) transporting moisture from your body to the exterior of the fabric, where the process is then repeated by a subsequent layer (or, if you’re only wearing one layer, evaporating in the ambient air), b) providing some degree of insulation even when wet, c) drying quickly, d) retaining breathability.
+Each of the big brands such as Gore-Tex or Primaloft outperform cotton products by a) transporting moisture from your body to the exterior of the fabric, where the process is then repeated by a subsequent layer (or, if you’re only wearing one layer, evaporating in the ambient air), b) providing some degree of insulation even when wet, c) drying quickly, d) retaining breathability.

 Pro Tip: Not All Synthetics Are Great